zhijiazhang/sps-algorithms-visualizer/README.md

-# Shortest Path Algorithms Visualizer
+# Shortest Path Search Algorithm Visualizer

 ## Background: A* Search Algorithm
 The A* algorithm is a popular and powerful pathfinding algorithm that improves upon Dijkstra's algorithm by incorporating heuristic information to guide its search.
 It is widely used in various applications, including navigation systems and AI.